RajaJaganathan/express-error-handling/README.md

 # Error Handling in express.js

-## way to handle errors in express.js

 Error handling is an important concept to understand for writing any better application.
-However often, I have seen error handling is misused or handled wrong way in the express.js application.
+However often, I have seen error handling is misused or handled wrong way in many different application, especially in express.js application.

 In this article, we'll talk about a way to handle the error in a better and scalable way.

-Let’s build a user registration API with all functionality like validating user input, handling business validation, save the user's registration etc..,
+Let’s build an user registration API with all functionality like validating user input, handling business validation, save the user's registration etc..,

 ```javascript